fleetdm/fleet/handbook/business-operations/README.md

 Work in progress
 https://docs.google.com/spreadsheets/d/19sSZA75B_0gksp1Mu9l_txNkDOPeb_-4/edit#gid=663308682

+TODO: Replace with subpage in handbook with all the rows busted out into little headings and the quick and dirty answers.
+Avoid duplication, just link to other handbook sections.
+Declassify any customer info  (dave's gonna own that and then hand over the DRI-ship to Joanne, then he's gonna delete this TODO).  fleetdm.com/handbook/

 ### Security
 Security policies are best when they're alive, in context in how an organization operates.
 Fleeties carry Yubikeys, and change control of policies and access control is driven primarily through GitOps and SSO.